Patriots rooting guide: Who New England fans should root for on Thursday Night Football

-Welcome to the third week of the NFL’s regular season.
+Welcome to the fourth week of the NFL’s regular season.
 Welcome to Thursday Night Football.
-And welcome to a game between two clubs on the New England Patriots’ schedule.
+And welcome to another game between two clubs on the New England Patriots’ schedule!

-The Pittsburgh Steelers and Cleveland Browns will go at each other in an all-AFC North battle.
-New England has obviously already played the Steelers, beating them 17-14 last week.
-The team will visit the Browns in Week 6.
+The Miami Dolphins have traveled to Cincinnati to take on the Bengals.
+New England has already played the Dolphins, losing 20-7 in Week 1.
+The team will face its division rival again in Week 17.
+One week before that game, the Patriots will go up against the Bengals.

 As for now, however, let’s find out who Patriots fans should be rooting for tonight.